Spider basics, body, behavior

 Opisthosoma (abdomen)

 The opisthosoma, or abdomen, is the back segment of the spider.
-It’s connected to the front by a thin, waist-like tube called the pedicel.
+A thin, waist-like tube called the pedicel connects it to the front.
 The foregut and a bundle of nerve fibers from the brain pass through it.
 The pedicel is flexible, which allows the abdomen to move in all directions as spiders make their webs.

 The abdomen is soft and pliable, which allows it to expand when filled with lots of food or when holding eggs.
-It contains the digestive, alimentary, circulatory, respiratory, and reproductive organs, and silk glands.
+It contains the digestive, alimentary, circulatory, respiratory organs, reproductive organs, and silk glands.
 At the end are four to six spinnerets and the anus.

 Color illustration showing the external and internal anatomy, with descriptive labels, of a female two-lunged spider.

-Internal anatomy of a female two-lunged spider, derived from The Spider Book, by John Henry Comstock, 1912 / Wiki
+Internal anatomy of a female two-lunged spider (John Henry Comstock, The Spider Book, 1912, as derived by Kaldari et al / Wiki; CC BY 3.0)

 Eating

 Spiders are opportunistic eaters.
-They gorge on food, usually insects, when they can, and may go for long periods without eating if food is scarce.
+They may have to go for long periods without eating if food is scarce.
+So they gorge on food, usually insects, when they can.
 Those that actively hunt for prey probably eat more regularly than spiders that lay in wait on their webs or flowers.

-The mouth is shaped like a short, tiny drinking straw and sucks rather than chews.
 They use their chelicerae to grasp and hold prey while injecting venom.
-To immobilize and carry their prey, some spiders wrap it in silk, turning it over and over to cover it completely.
-Sometimes the unfortunate victim is stored away to eat later on.
+To immobilize and carry it, some spiders wrap it in silk, turning it over and over to cover it completely.
+Sometimes, the unfortunate victim is stored away to eat later.
+A spider’s mouth is shaped like a short, tiny drinking straw and sucks rather than chews.

 Digestive system